-Company procedures and details relating to 'Preventive Measures':
+Company procedures and external Guidelines relating to 'Preventive Measures':

 - E03 Pollution Prevention

 - E04 Waste Management

+- E09 Use of Materials on Projects

 - Environment Agency Pollution Prevention Guidelines

-5.0 WASTE MANAGEMENT
+5. WASTE MANAGEMENT

-5.1 STRATEGY
+5.1 Strategy

-A Waste Co-ordinator is appointed on all VolkerFitzpatrick projects and whilst everyone on site will be called upon to do everything they can to minimise waste, it is the waste coordinator's responsibility to ensure that the following actions are addressed:
+A Waste Coordinator is appointed on all VolkerFitzpatrick projects and whilst everyone on site will be called upon to do everything they can to minimise waste, it is the Waste Coordinator's responsibility to ensure that the following actions are addressed:

-- Minimise waste and ensure its correct storage and removal - Where possible, segregate individual waste types so that materials can be reprocessed for use on site or sold on.
-Wherever practical the preferred option is for recyclable material to be reused on site or on another suitable project - Ensure that hazardous wastes are not mixed with general site waste - · Ensure that different hazardous wastes are not mixed - Under no circumstances allow waste to be burned on site - Store liquid waste in a suitable manner for eventual removal to a specialist disposal site - Take care that stored liquid waste does not permeate into the ground - Prevent unsupervised or unauthorised discharge of liquid waste to a watercourse, drainage or sewer system.
-Where discharge is allowable, obtain consent from the appropriate authority, and monitor at all times
+- VolkerFitzpatrick can demonstrate their 'Duty of Care' for all waste streams - Minimise waste and ensure its correct storage and removal - Where possible, segregate individual waste types so that materials can be reprocessed for use on site or sold on.
+Wherever practical the preferred option is for recyclable material to be reused on site or on another suitable project - Ensure that hazardous wastes are not mixed with general site waste - Ensure that different hazardous wastes are not mixed - Under no circumstances allow waste to be burned on site - Store liquid waste in a suitable manner for eventual removal to a specialist disposal site - Take care that stored liquid waste does not permeate into the ground - Prevent unsupervised or unauthorised discharge of liquid waste to a watercourse, drainage or sewer system.
+Where discharge is allowable, obtain consent from the appropriate authority and monitor at all times

-5.2 WASTE DISPOSAL PROCEDURES
+5.2 Waste Disposal Procedures

-All waste will be taken to locations authorised to accept the waste in accordance with an appropriate Environmental Permit or Exemption.
+All waste will be taken to locations authorised to accept the waste in accordance with an appropriate Environmental Permit / Waste Management Licence or Exemption.
 Hazardous waste and non-hazardous waste will be separated and handled as appropriate.
 Transport of waste materials to the appropriate location will only be undertaken by a licensed waste carrier.

-5.3 WASTE CONTROL DOCUMENTATION
+5.3 Waste Control Documentation